-We then prove those two lemmas, as well as monotonicity of completion and the main theorem of this section (closurelsLeast).
-We do so by induction on the matrix structure.
-As we have seen before, the induction hypothesis is strengthened by adding fields to our ClosedSemiNearRing record.
+We then prove those two lemmas, as well as monotonicity of completion and the main theorem of this section (closurelsLeast), and we do so by induction on the matrix structure.
+Formally, we proceed as before: the induction pattern is encoded by adding fields to our ClosedSemiNearRing record.
+The fields to add are as follows: